Home > All Recipes > Cupcakes for Two > Small Batch Eggless Chocolate Cupcakes

 3 tablespoons medium brew coffee, very hot

 • Pour equal amounts of batter into the prepared cupcake liners.
-Tip – Use a small cookie scoop to help with portioning and less mess!
+Use a small cookie scoop to help with portioning and to minimize mess.
 Bake for 16 to 18 minutes, or until they are springy to the touch and a toothpick inserted in the middle comes out clean.

 Notes